STORY & CONTENT CREATION (SCC)

 Fundamentals of JournalismMore

-This module stresses the importance of news in a globalised world and its impact on society, culture and politics.
-Students will be introduced to the basic elements and stages of news writing and gathering for different platforms.
-News research, investigation, accuracy and strong editorial skills will also be emphasised to help students navigate this era of information overload.
+This module provides students with foundational competencies in news writing, reporting and producing.
+It stresses the importance of journalism in a globalised and digital world and its impact on society, culture and politics.
+Students will learn to recognise what makes news and why, and how to craft hard and soft news reports.
+They will develop skills in interviewing and gathering information.
+Students will also be introduced to writing and producing news content for different platforms, including audio and video.
+News research, accuracy, ethics and strong editorial skills will also be emphasised to help students navigate this era of information overload.

 Introduction to ScriptwritingMore

 This module provides first-year students with foundational competencies in scriptwriting.
 Students will learn to tell stories for the screen through sound and images.
 They will understand scriptwriting terminology and use software to write scripts in a professional format.
 Students will develop stories from idea to final draft.
 They will brainstorm and pitch ideas, develop story beats, construct outlines and write scripts.
 They will create compelling characters and write character specific dialogue.
 They will apply structure and conflict to create engaging scene sequences.
 Critiques pedagogy will be practised throughout the entire writing process.
 Students will participate in collaborative writing by giving feedback to ‘punch up’ a script.
 They will use feedback to rework outlines, tighten scenes, ‘clean up’ dialogue and add polish to the final draft of the script.

 Narrative Thinking (NAT)More